blundell/CreateYourOwnCheckStyleCheck/README.md

 <h3>How to run checkstyle</h3>

  - from a Terminal
- - go into the BlundellCheckstyle project
  - run mvn install
  - go into the TestProject folder
  - run mvn checkstyle:checkstyle
- - output will be generated in /target/
+ - open up target/site/checkstyle.html to see style errors

 <h3>Current Limitations</h3>

-____

- - The HungarianNotationCheck will pick up method variables with the m prefix
-   - must be a way to tell checkstyle just to check field variables ( see TokenTypes )

-____

  - in *checkstyle-configuration.xml* we have to use the full package of the check *com.blundell.checks.AntiHungarian*
  - this can be fixed by declaring a *checkstyle-packages.xml* **this currently doesn't work**